dflowscans/DFlowMangaCMS/README.md

 ## Setting ENV variables:

-Update `Program.cs`'s variables with you database's FTP/SSH credentials.
+Update `Program.cs`'s variables with you database's FTP/SSH credentials.<br>
 Also make sure to add the IP and PORT your database is hosted on.

 ## Compiling the code: